serverless/blog/posts/2017-01-05-serverless-v1.5.0.md

               - email
 ```

 Want to see a more in-depth example?
-The following Serverless service shows you a more detailed example:
+The following Serverless example service shows everything in detail:

 https://github.com/johnf/serverless-cognito-demo